sfigg/commercialization-public/docset/manufacture/iot/deploy-your-app-with-a-standard-board.md

 \[This content has been tested on Windows 10 IoT Core Build 10586.
 Some of these procedures do not yet work on newer preview builds, including Windows 10 Anniversary SDK Preview Build 14295.\]

-We're now going to take an app (like the sample [Hello, World!](http://go.microsoft.com/fwlink/?LinkID=532945) app), and package it up.
+We're now going to take an app (like the sample [Hello, World!](http://go.microsoft.com/fwlink/?LinkID=532945) app), package it up, and create a new image you can load onto new devices.

-We'll test the app and send it to the device.
-You can skip these steps if you've already tested your app.

-We'll then create a servicable package for it.
-You'll need packages for each of the apps, device drivers, system files, and registry settings that you add to Windows 10 IoT Core (IoT Core) OEM images.
-These packages are .cab files, and must be signed before you can load them onto the device.
-For test builds, you can use test certificates - we'll use them in this guide.

-As we create packages, we'll add them to our list of features, the OEM feature manifest (OEMFM.xml).
-We'll assign each package a Feature ID, which we can refer to later.

-We'll add these feature manifests and feature IDs to our testing image configuration file, TestOEMInput.xml.

-We're also adding a configuration file that customizes the system to use your app on first boot.
-This is listed in the feature manifest: OEMCommonFM.xml, with the Feature ID: OEM\_CustomCmd.

-Finally, we'll rebuild the project and make sure it works.

 **Note**  As we go through this manufacturing guide, ProjectA will start to resemble the SampleA image that's in C:\\IoT-ADK-AddonKit\\Source-arm\\Products\\SampleA.